zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

     ]
 });
 ```
-**External**: Can be the address of the remote module, basically the URL or a Promise<string>.
+**External**: This can be the address of the remote module, basically the URL or a Promise.
 More details can be found [here](https://github.com/originjs/vite-plugin-federation#externalstringpromisestring).

 **From**: will let the Vite know that from where the remote module coming from.
 Whether it’s coming from Webpack or Vite.
 More details can be found [here](https://github.com/originjs/vite-plugin-federation#from--vitewebpack).

-**ExternalType**: will set what type of external reference will be used in external property.
-So value for this can be URL or promise .
+**ExternalType**: will set what type of external reference will be used in an external property.
+So the value for this can be a URL or a promise.
 More details can be found [here](https://github.com/originjs/vite-plugin-federation#externaltype-urlpromise).

-**NOTE**: _here in the sample we are using `window.remoteURL` to get the URL.
-So this is set from host application start up. so this property can be set on `app.tsx` or somewhere which is the root component of the application._
+**NOTE**: _Here in the sample we are using `window.remoteURL` to get the URL.
+So this is set from the host application start-up. so this property can be set on `app.tsx` or somewhere which is the root component of the application._

-## How to use remote module inside the host application
+## How to use the remote module inside the host application

 There are two ways to use remote modules in a component in the host application.